 “We do not know.
 But the idea is difficult to avoid.”
 [The Theory of Celestial Influence, Rodney Collins, 4th Impression, 1971, Samuel Weiser, pp. 278-284.
 Quoted by permission from the daughter of Rodney Collins.]

 A fine perspective on the opportunity to further this "jump in conscious development" appears in the Spring 2003 Insight Journal.
-Click here for full essay, included by permission of Andrew Olendzki.
+We're searching in our archives for this important article by astute Buddhist scholar, Andrew Olendzki.

 In quite a different approach to the same idea, from a set of three small books with messages from unidentified sources with the titles Handbook for the New Paradigm, Embracing the Rainbow, and Becoming, we read this:

 “As the sequence of events seem to accelerate and lineal time to pass more quickly the chaos will grow.
 Each individual will experience their own sequence of events that are only a small portion of the total picture.
 The controlled media will report only segments of the true picture.
 When viewed from the perspective of the planetary whole, there is a far greater degree of chaos now present than can be perceived by humanity.
 Those yet in zones of calm have little frame of reference for the experiences of those who are in the midst of war, geological or weather phenomena.
 Though greater global awareness is present, yet there is little exchange of actual experiential trauma between these separate experiences.
 It would not serve the planetary wholeness if there were such a connection so that all were experiencing the trauma of those within the distressed areas.
 Those that appear to be uninvolved serve to hold the equilibrium of the planet steady as the chaos is experienced elsewhere.
 There is a balancing that takes place.”